Graduate and Postdoc Trainees

 Adam Smith

-Adam SmithAdam’s research focuses on the evolution of hormonal mechanisms in the brain that underlie the diversification of sexually dimorphic signals.
-He uses knifefishes of the order Gymnotiformes for this purpose.
+Adam SmithAdam’s research focused on the evolution of hormonal mechanisms in the brain that underlie the diversification of sexually dimorphic signals.
+He used knifefishes of the order Gymnotiformes for this purpose.
 These fish emit electric fields for environmental detection and social communication, and all species display sexual dimorphism in some parameter of their electric signal.
-Adam is profiling the expression of hormone receptor genes in two brain regions devoted to controlling sexually dimorphic signals in a comparative panel of four species.
-By using a set of species that represent multiple axes of signal divergence, he hopes to determine if the molecular mechanisms underlying signal evolution are convergent or divergent.
-Adam is currently a Lecturer at Indiana University, Bloomington, and also continues his research on how species diversity in hormonally regulated gene expression is related to diversity in sexually dimorphic behavior in electric fish.
+Adam profiled the expression of hormone receptor genes in two brain regions devoted to controlling sexually dimorphic signals in a comparative panel of four species.
+By using a set of species that represent multiple axes of signal divergence, he asked if the molecular mechanisms underlying signal evolution are convergent or divergent.
+Adam went on to be a Lecturer at Indiana University, Bloomington, and is currently a Research Specialist in the Institute of Life and Environmental Sciences at the University of Iceland.

 Past Trainees: 2005-2010